lperez31/metwork_getting_started/6_mfdata.md

 make superclean # We use the 'superclean' target to remove junk that has been created by the previous failed build
 ```

-Now, we are going to modify the plugin code to deal with our file.
+Now, we are going to modify the plugin code to achieve our goal: insert the file contents in the database when a file arrives.
 Replace the content of ~/tutodata/main.py by:

 ``` python
 #!/usr/bin/env python3